-There are seven drivers on the 2023 grid who have previously finished on the podium at the Yas Marina Circuit.
-Lewis Hamilton has a record ten podium finishes, Max Verstappen has had five top three finishes, Valtteri Bottas has had three top three finishes, Fernando Alonso has finished on the Yas Marina podium twice and Charles Leclerc, Carlos Sainz and Sergio Perez took their first Abu Dhabi podium finishes in 2019, 2021 and 2022 respectively.
+There are eight drivers on the current grid who have previously finished on the podium at the Abu Dhabi Grand Prix.
+Lewis Hamilton has a record ten podium finishes, Max Verstappen has had six top three finishes, Valtteri Bottas and Charles Leclerc have each had three top three finishes, Fernando Alonso has finished on the Yas Marina podium twice and Carlos Sainz, Sergio Perez and George Russell took their first Abu Dhabi podium finishes in 2021, 2022 and 2023 respectively.

 Mercedes sit top of the Abu Dhabi Grand Prix podium list

-Six different drivers have started from pole at the Abu Dhabi Grand Prix.
+Six different drivers have started from pole position at the Abu Dhabi Grand Prix.

 Hamilton has the most Abu Dhabi Grand Prix poles

 Lewis Hamilton has taken more poles here than any other driver, with five starts from the front of the grid.

 There are three previous Abu Dhabi Grand Prix polesitters on the 2024 grid.
 Lewis Hamilton has taken five, Max Verstappen has taken four and Valtteri Bottas has a single Abu Dhabi Grand Prix to his name.

 Sebastian Vettel, Nico Rosberg, Lewis Hamilton and Max Verstappen have all taken back-to-back poles at the circuit.
 Vettel took two in a row in 2010 and 2011, Rosberg did the same in 2014 and 2015 and Hamilton took pole in 2018 and 2019.
 Verstappen became the first driver to take three poles in a row here in 2022 and extended the record to four successive poles in 2023.

 British drivers have had the most poles at the track, with five.